banrod/unit/workstation/notes/facilitation-assessment.md

 2. **Expand Tooling** – Add lint commands and optionally TypeScript project references to support the prototype modules.
 3. **Document Contribution Flow** – Outline how new experiments graduate into the main repository and how to request reviews.
 4. **Metrics Tracking** – Instrument the image filter prototype to emit query timings, ensuring facilitation data remains measurable.
-5. **Registry Safeguards** – ✅ Added validation script; next add smoke graphs and CI gates to catch runtime regressions.
+5. **Registry Safeguards** – ✅ Added validation script and smoke graph; next add CI gates and resolve missing class mappings to catch runtime regressions.
    Data quality reports can now be regenerated for each refresh to identify problem areas quickly.

 ## Next Steps

 - Draft a short checklist for experiment readmes (prerequisites, data requirements, validation results). *(Draft available in `templates/experiment-readme-checklist.md`; adoption tracked in `notes/next-steps.md`.)*
 - Schedule a future benchmarking session to quantify the image filter's behavior across different dataset sizes. *(Initial plan captured in `notes/benchmark-plan.md`; execution tracked in `notes/next-steps.md`.)*
-- Add smoke tests to keep regenerated `_specs`, `_classes`, and `_components` healthy and wire the validator into CI. *(See `notes/next-steps.md`.)*
+- Run the new smoke graph alongside the validator in CI to keep regenerated `_specs`, `_classes`, and `_components` healthy. *(See `notes/next-steps.md`.)*